sourcegraph/handbook/content/departments/technical-success/ta/team-culture/working-with-customers.md

 35 days before closure the Pre to Post-Sales Hand-off and Planning Vitally playbook runs which creates the Handoff Doc template in Vitally and assigns the CE a task to fill out and schedule the knowledge transfer / handoff with the assigned TA and AE.
 If IE will be helping with the production implementation, they should attend too.

-After the knowledge transfer session, either the TPM will be introduced to the customer to being planning their production deployment or if IE will not be involved, the TA begins to plan and prepare for the [partnership kick-off](https://docs.google.com/presentation/d/1q2oPqCOO8XuCC0F2DuVdNpDh30OuIdMpKz9gNAqHces/edit#slide=id.g1e638d9bd88_1_379) and begins to prepare for new user onboarding.
+After the knowledge transfer session, either the TPM will be introduced to the customer to begin planning their production deployment or if IE will not be involved, the TA begins to plan and prepare for the [partnership kick-off](https://docs.google.com/presentation/d/1q2oPqCOO8XuCC0F2DuVdNpDh30OuIdMpKz9gNAqHces/edit#slide=id.g1e638d9bd88_1_379) and begins to prepare for new user onboarding.
 They do this by working with the AE and CE to understand how many seats have been purchased, where these teams are located, and by identifying customer contacts to help coordinate onboarding.

 ### Production License